mikerodionov/MSFT-Certifications/Hashicorp/TerraformAssociate.md

 ### Cloug Agnostic IaC with Terraform

 Terraform benefits
-- Automate software defined networking (SDN)
+- Automate software defined networking (SDN - AWS VPC etc.)
 - Interacts and takes care of communication with control layer APIs with ease
-- Supports a vast array of private and public cloud vendors (major cloud, cloud, network, infrastructure software, database etc.)
+- Supports a vast array of providers for private and public cloud vendors
+   - major cloud (AWS, Azure, GCP)
+   - cloud (DigitalOcean, Fastly, Heroku)
+   - network, infrastructure software, database etc.
 - Tracks state of each resource deployed

 ### Understanding IaC - Recap

 **Cloud agnostic** = technology not bound to one cloud and can work in a similar fashion across other cloud environments.
 Terraform doesn't care what cloud or infrastructure deployment method you're using and it works seamlessly with a long (and growing) list of cloud platforms.

-IaC enables organizations to have better DevOps practices by tracking infrastructure code and deploying it in a repeatable, predictable manner.
+IaC **enables** organizations **to have better DevOps practices by tracking infrastructure code and deploying it in a repeatable, predictable manner**.
 IaC is a great way to enable quick deployments and collaboration across teams.

 Terraform uses its own language known as **HashiCorp Configuration Language (HCL)**.

-IaC is a method of writing human-readable code to deploy resources in the cloud and elsewhere.
+IaC is a **method** of **writing human-readable code to deploy resources in the cloud and elsewhere**.
 IaC = code that deploys your infrastructure resources onto various platforms instead of managing them manually through a user interface.

 ## IaC With Terraform